-Explore the fundamentals of visual arts theory and practice.
-You're encouraged to develop your own artistic interests and approaches to art-making.
-You'll cover a wide range of materials, media and processes.
+Explore the fundamentals of visual arts theory and practice through a hands-on, exciting and busy year of making.
+You'll be encouraged to develop your own artistic interests to art making while covering a wide range of new approaches, skills, materials, media and processes.